TERREMEMBER/znbase/docs/content/latest/secure/authorization/row-level-security.md

 ## Step 6.
 Bypass row-level security

-YugabyteDB has **BYPASSRLS** and **NOBYPASSRLS** permissions, which can be assigned to a role.
+ZNbaseDB has **BYPASSRLS** and **NOBYPASSRLS** permissions, which can be assigned to a role.
 By default, table owner and superuser have `BYPASSRLS` permissions assigned, so these users can skip the row-level security.
 The other roles in a database will have `NOBYPASSRLS` assigned to them by default.

 Assign  `NOBYPASSRLS` to user `joe` so he can see all the rows in the employees table.

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# ALTER USER joe BYPASSRLS;
+ZNbase=# ALTER USER joe BYPASSRLS;
 ALTER ROLE

-yugabyte=# \c yugabyte joe;
+ZNbase=# \c ZNbase joe;
-You are now connected to database "yugabyte" as user "joe".
+You are now connected to database "ZNbase" as user "joe".

-yugabyte=> select * from employees;
+ZNbase=> select * from employees;
  empno | ename |    address    | salary | account_number
 -------+-------+---------------+--------+----------------
      2 | mike  | 129 81 st     |  80000 | AC-48901